Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Methods and Computational Details

-We use a simplified notation for cRPA calculation that reads as $\mathcal{C}-\mathcal{W}$ (a/b).
-We note a model using the main character of the band constituting the subset.
-It may be useful to take a large $\mathcal{C}$, using model (b), in this case, we note ext (for extended) as the name of bands (see Ref.\onlinecite{Amadon2014}).
-For example, in UO$_2$, if we take $\mathcal{W}$ as containing exclusively $f$ bands, choose $\mathcal{C}=\mathcal{W}$, and remove transition using model (a), the results will be noted $f-f$ (a) (see also \cite{Amadon2014}).
-Table \ref{tab:defmodel} gives the model used in cRPA calculations in UO$_2$ in this work.
-Bands 7 to 19 covers the 6 $p$-like bands and the 7 $f$-like bands.
+We use a simplified notation for cRPA calculations that reads as $\mathcal{C}-\mathcal{W}$ [model (a) or (b)].
+It may be useful to take a large $\mathcal{C}$, using model (b); in this case, as this energy window cannot be identified to bands of a given character, we denote it as ``ext'' (for ``extended''; see Ref.~\cite{Amadon2014}).
+Table~\ref{tab:defmodel} gives the model used in cRPA calculations in UO$_2$ in this paper.